Background

 These examples are not isolated; they reflect a wider and growing pattern.

-Why this is a problem
+Why this matters

 The Impact